corriedotdev/corriedotdev.github.io/_drafts/2020-10-22-Oculus-Privacy.md

 ---
 layout: post
-title: Privacy in Oculus VR is Dead and it's going to get worse.
+title: Privacy Considerations for XR.
 Update 11/12/2020
 excerpt: "Oculus have updated their privacy policy to align more with their parent company Facebook.
-Almost every action you make is linked back to your official Facebook account ID, and forget using an online persona, if caught with an online alias your new Quest 2 headset is now a £300 paper weight.

-Meta data isn't meta if you are recording everything on separate applications."
+I do say Meta data isn't meta if you are recording everything, the future of this space has many privacy implications."
 modified: 2013-05-31
 categories: [Privacy]
 tags: [privacy, oculus, facebook, vr]